-\begin{corollary} For a set of $n$ points in $\mathbb{R}^d$ and a positive integer $k$, one can $2\sqrt{d}$-approximate, in expected $O(n)$ time, the side length of the smallest hypercube containing $k$ points. \end{corollary}
+\begin{lemma} For a set of $n$ points in $\mathbb{R}^d$ and a positive integer $k$, one can $2\sqrt{d}$-approximate, in expected $O(n)$ time, the side length of the smallest $d$-dimensional hypercube containing $k$ points. \end{lemma}

-\begin{proof} Let $R^*$ denote the radius of the smallest ball containing $k$ points.
-Applying \cref{lem:har-ball} with $\lambda=1$, we obtain in expected $O(n)$ time an estimate $R$ such that $R^*\leq R\leq 2R^*$.
-On the one hand, there exists a hypercube of side length $2R^*\leq 2R$ that contains at least $k$ points.
-On the other hand, since the longest diagonal of a hypercube is equal to $\sqrt{d}$ times the side length of that hypercube, any hypercube of side length $2R^*/\sqrt{d}\geq R/\sqrt{d}$ contains at most $k$ points.
-So the side length of the smallest hypercube containing $k$ points is in $[R/\sqrt{d},2R]$.
+\begin{proof} Let $R^*$ denote the radius of the smallest $d$-dimensional ball containing $k$ points.
+Applying \cref{lem:har-ball} with $\lambda=1$, one can compute in expected $O(n)$ time an estimate $R$ such that $R^*\leq R\leq 2R^*$.
+On the one hand, there exists a $d$-dimensional hypercube of side length $2R^*\leq 2R$ that contains at least $k$ points.
+On the other hand, since the longest diagonal of a $d$-dimensional hypercube is equal to $\sqrt{d}$ times the side length of that hypercube, any $d$-dimensional hypercube of side length $2R^*/\sqrt{d}\geq R/\sqrt{d}$ contains at most $k$ points.
+So the side length of the smallest $d$-dimensional hypercube containing $k$ points is in $[R/\sqrt{d},2R]$.
 The claim follows. \end{proof}